Refined coal: Economic rationale

 Coal-upgrading technologies remove moisture from 'as mined' brown coal and transform the calorific performance of brown coal to a 'cleaner' burning status relatively equivalent to high calorific value black coal.
 Some coal-upgrading processes result in a densified coal product that is considered to be a Black coal equivalent product suitable for burning in black coal boilers.

-Victorian brown coal, with a characteristic moisture content of 60% by weight, is regarded as the world's 'wettest' brown coal.
+Victorian brown coal, with a characteristic moisture content of 60% by weight, is regarded as the world's moistest brown coal.
 The high moisture content is the key reason the state's three major power stations are collectively regarded as the dirtiest carbon emitters in the world.
 Studies undertaken by the University of Melbourne and Monash University confirm that when moisture is removed from Victorian brown coal, naturally low levels of ash, sulfur, and other elements rank it as being one of the cleanest coals in the world.
-When dewatered, upgraded brown coal can compete in the export market at comparable prices to black coal.
+When de-watered, upgraded brown coal can compete in the export market at comparable prices to black coal.

-With significant brown coal mining occurring worldwide and mining levels increasing, the need for coal-upgrading technologies has become more apparent. the technologies will help to address the global environmental concern of rising emissions from the burning of brown coal and provide alternative fuel options to rapidly emerging economies such as Vietnam that face difficulty competing for black coal with China, India, Japan, and other nations.
+With significant brown coal mining occurring worldwide and mining levels increasing, the need for coal-upgrading technologies has become more apparent.
+The technologies will help to address the global environmental concern of rising emissions from the burning of brown coal and provide alternative fuel options to rapidly emerging economies such as Vietnam, that face difficulty competing for black coal with China, India, Japan, and other nations.

 Technology comparison

 Because of inherent high moisture content, all lignites need to be dried prior to combustion.
-Depending on the technology type drying is achieved either via a discrete operation or part of a process.
-The comparison chart identifies different technology drying methods that are in development in different countries and provides a qualitative comparison.
+Depending on the technology, drying is achieved either via a discrete operation or part of a process.
+The comparison chart identifies different drying methods that are in development in different countries and provides a qualitative comparison.

 History and advantages

 United States

-The best known producer of refined coal is a company based in Denver, Colorado called Evergreen Energy Inc..
-The company is publicly traded and is listed on the NYSE Arca exchange.
+The best known producer of refined coal is a company based in Denver, Colorado called Evergreen Energy Inc. The company is publicly traded and is listed on the NYSE Arca exchange.
 According to the company's website and its Form 10-K on file with the U.S. Securities and Exchange Commission, it was founded in 1984 to commercialize a coal-upgrading technology first developed in a Stanford University laboratory by Edward Koppelman.
-Taking the K from Koppelman's name, Evergreen, formerly KFx Inc., branded its refined coal product as "K-Fuel."
+Taking the "K" from Koppelman's name, Evergreen, formerly KFx Inc., branded its refined coal product as "K-Fuel."